-On the occasion of World Refugee Day, June 20, President Obama re-affirmed our nation's commitment to helping refugees and our leading role in providing safe haven.
-This commitment comes at a time when the global community faces an unprecedented crisis of displacement.
-There are currently more refugees, asylum-seekers, and internally displaced persons - nearly 60 million - than at any time since World War II.
-The United States leads the world in providing humanitarian aid to crises from which innocent people flee and also is the top destination for refugees recommended for resettlement by the UN refugee agency (UNHCR).
+On the occasion of World Refugee Day, June 20, President Obama reaffirmed our nation's commitment to helping refugees and our leading role in providing safe haven.
+This commitment comes in the midst of an unprecedented global migration and refugee crisis.
+There is currently a higher number of refugees, asylum-seekers, and internally displaced persons - more than 65 million - than at any time on record.
+The United States leads the world in providing humanitarian aid to crises overseas and also accepts more refugees for resettlement through the United Nations refugee agency (UNHCR) than any other country.

 While starting life anew in the United States may be daunting, it also offers hope and unparalleled opportunity.
-It is a chance not only to escape from violence and persecution but to start again.
+It is a chance not only to escape from violence and persecution but to make a fresh start.
 The assistance the American people provide helps newcomers find their footing and become a part of their new communities.
 Refugees are not the only ones who benefit; they add to America's vitality and diversity and make substantial contributions to our economic and cultural life.